Mortgage

 How much of a down payment do I need to buy a house in Georgia?

 Down payment requirements depend on the mortgage type you’re getting.
-Georgia residents can purchase a home with no money down with a VA or USDA loan, while conventional and FHA loans require a 3% or 3.5% down payment, respectively.
+Georgia residents purchasing a home with a VA or USDA loan can do so without putting money down.
+Those opting for a conventional or FHA loan would need to make a 3% or 3.5% down payment, respectively, equating to $15,033 and $17,539 based on the average U.S. home price of $501,100 as of the third quarter of 2024.

-Notably, our study of mortgage offers in 2023 showed that the average down payment among Georgia first-time homebuyers was $31,329, representing about 10.6% of their average loan amount.
+Notably, our recent study of mortgage offers showed that the average down payment among Georgia first-time homebuyers was $38,979, representing about 13.4% of their average loan amounts.

 loading image